 Within four weeks of receipt of the written notice to commence the Work, submit to the Consultant, three copies of an itemized list indicating all shop drawings which the Contractor proposes to submit.

-Where there is insufficient space on the face of a shop drawing, or the drawing is too small to allow the Contractor to provide the information required, the information shall be written or stamped, etc., by the Contractor on the back of shop drawing submittals.
+Where there is insufficient space on the face of a shop drawing, or the drawing is too small to allow the Contractor to provide the information specified in this Section herein, the information shall be written or stamped, etc., by the Contractor on the back of shop drawing submittals.

 Shop drawings will not be reviewed and will be returned and considered rejected, unless they have been previously checked and initialed by the Contractor.